 Every single business needs a website as much as it needs a chief or employees to keep going.
 Period.
-There are five topics which you should work on if you want to build a great website for your customers.
+When it comes to building a website, there are five topics that you should work on if you want to build a great website for your customers.
 First of all, start by thinking of your website as a quite powerful window where you can get to know your customers better and they can get to know you better, too.

-If you don’t like what you see, you just won’t buy it.
+If you don’t like what you see, you won’t buy it.
 It’s an old rule.
-If the content in your website doesn’t load fast, it will instantly become boring.
-It has to be somewhat short, yet detailed and understandable so that your customers can find what they need quickly.
-It has to be clear and easy to navigate.
-It has to look impressive, but not ridiculous or pretentious.
-The images that you use must be nice and have small sizes.
-You don’t want to make your customers wait for hours until a big image is completely loaded.
+If the content on your website doesn’t load fast, it will instantly become boring.
+It has to be short yet detailed and understandable so your customers can quickly find what they need.
+Also, It has to be straightforward to navigate.
+It has to look impressive but not ridiculous or pretentious.
+The images that you use must be excellent and have small sizes.
+You don’t want your customers to wait hours until a big picture is completely loaded.

 Your website can’t act like a misfit.
 You have to make it accessible from any kind of device.
 Most websites have their own mobile version, and those products always get much better profits.
 Ok.
 What if a customer wants to contact you?
 Your website is better than any social media.
 A customer will only contact you if there’s a phone number or an e-mail address in your website.
 Customers are people and they like to know that behind the screen there’s another real person, then they can trust you.
 Nowadays this is the first step to a long-lasting relationship between a small business and a customer.
 When you get a message from a customer, answer as fast and respectfully as you can.
 Please, don’t misunderstand me.
 I said above that your website is better than any social media, but it doesn’t mean that you should avoid using social media.
 Take advantage of it.
 Social media will make your business well-known, and if you’re smart and you link social media to the content in your website appropriately, it will also make the latter more up-to-date.

 3. Search engines